Ultimatonium/CrateInSpace/README.md

 # CrateInSpace
-openGl vertex and fragment shader implementation of a crate in space with phong and blinn refelction implementation
+openGl vertex and fragment shader implementation of a crate in space with phong and blinn reflection implementation

 ![screenshot](./screenshot.PNG)